 If you’re looking for high-end items, this isn’t necessarily the market for you.
 However, if you’re looking for souvenirs to take home, or a token from your trip, you’ll find plenty to spend your money on.
 I bought a top and a scarf for the grand total of £15 and was in love with the different styles I found that were unlike anything I see at home.

 It’s difficult to really say how large the market is, to be honest.
 Suffice to say, it’s big.
 Like, REALLY big.
 If you want to see the whole thing, give yourself 2-3 hours to wander round at your leisure.
-You can always hit up the stalls on the main thoroughfare and leave out the side street shops if you’re short on time
+You can always hit up the stalls on the main drag and leave out the side streets if you’re short on time

-Take cash with you as it’s unlikely that you’ll be able to pay with card at the market; particularly on the stalls.
-You’ll be able to use credit and debit cards in the stores in the surrounding streets, but hard cash will be needed for anything else.
+Take cash with you.
+It’s unlikely you’ll be able to pay with card; particularly on the stalls.
+You’ll can use credit and debit cards in the stores in the surrounding streets.
+Hard cash will be needed for everything else.

 Watch out for pick-pockets.
-This is pretty much common sense for any city in the world, so it’s certainly not just a rule for Madrid.
-However, as El Rastro can get very busy very quickly, you can find yourself squishing up against people for the majority of your visit.
+This is common sense for any city, so it’s certainly not just a rule for Madrid.
+However, as El Rastro can get very busy very quickly.
+You can find yourself squishing up against people for the majority of your visit.
 Being bumped into isn’t uncommon, so do keep your hand on your bag or wallet while you’re in the crowded streets.

 Do like a local and hit up a local bar or cafe for cerveza and tapas once you’re done shopping.
 The whole experience is such a tradition, that it would be rude not to join in, no?
 The local watering holes can get very crowded, so you might have a wait to be seated.
-We wandered a short distance from the market and out of the crowds to find a pretty pavement cafe to rest our weary legs and enjoy a cortado.
+We wandered a short distance from the market and out of the crowds.
+We found ourselves a pretty pavement cafe to rest our weary legs and enjoy a cortado.